cyaris/dsp/03-command_line.md

 ---

 ### Q1.
 Cheat Sheet of Commands

-Here's a list of items with which you should be familiar:
-* show current working directory path
+pwd: show current working directory path
-* creating a directory
+mkdir: creating a directory
-* deleting a directory
+rm -r: deleting a directory
-* creating a file using `touch` command
+touch: creating a file using `touch` command
-* deleting a file
+rm: deleting a file
-* renaming a file
+mv ___ > ___: renaming a file
-* listing hidden files
+ls -a: listing hidden files
-* copying a file from one directory to another
+cp ___ ___/: copying a file from one directory to another

-Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
-(Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+clear: clear text in Terminal
+find ~/ -type f -name "____”: find any file on computer

  ---

  ### Q2.
 List Files in Unix
  What do the following commands do:
-`ls`
-`ls -a`
-`ls -l`
-`ls -lh`
-`ls -lah`
-`ls -t`
-`ls -Glp`

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+`ls`: Lists all files in a working directory.
+`ls -a`: Lists all files (including hidden files) in a working directory.
+`ls -l`: Lists all files in a working directory in a more readable format.
+`ls -lh`: Lists all files in a working directory in a more readable format.
+`ls -lah`: Lists all files (including hidden files) in a working directory in a more readable format.
+`ls -t`: Lists all files in a working directory in the order in which it was last modified.
+`ls -Glp`: Os tjos tje same as ls -lh?

  ---

  ### Q3.
 More List Files in Unix

-Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:
+ Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites: ls -F:	flags filenames. ls -i: displays the inode for each file. ls -p: displays directories with /

-> > REPLACE THIS TEXT WITH YOUR RESPONSE

 ---